What is dry ice?

 Dry ice is good for keeping food such as steak or ice cream cold, but should not be used on things like live seafood.
-We have additional resources with more information on how to ship perishable foods with gel packs instead of with dry ice.
+We have additional resources with more information on of with dry ice.

 Where do I buy dry ice?

 Dry ice should be bought the day it needs to be packed and shipped.
 Because of this, it’s best to buy dry ice in person.
 Luckily, major brands are widely available.

 Dry ice begins the process of sublimation once its temperature climbs above 109º F. Use 5-10 lbs of dry ice to keep 10-15 quarts of goods frozen per 24-hour period.
 If you are shipping items for a longer duration, increase the amount of more dry ice used.
 Additionally, gel packs can also extend the life of dry ice and keep temperatures below freezing for longer.

 How do I pack dry ice?

 Packing dry ice requires specific care, or it can become dangerous.
 First of all, dry ice needs to be properly ventilated.
 As carbon dioxide sublimates, it can cause an increase in pressure.
 An airtight container could cause expansion that leads to an explosion.
 However, the major danger of a sudden release of carbon dioxide is that it can be suffocating in a confined space.